ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Untargeted Pipeline.md

 ##Statistical Analysis

+This tab allows you to perform various statistical analysis test on the data, namely limma test and anova test to identify significant and important features from the data.

+**Limma Test**

 This interface allows you to perform differential expression limma analysis with the aim to identify metabolites whose expression differs between any specified cohort conditions.
 The 'limma' R package is used to identify the differentially expressed metabolites.
 This method creates a log<sub>2</sub> fold change ratio between the two experimental conditions and an 'adjusted' *p*-value that rates the significance of the difference.

 ![Statistical Analysis interface](../../img/UntargetedPipeline/utp_app_stats_analysis_page.png) <center>**Figure 46.** Statistical Analysis interface</center>